Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 Using \verb+isopy+, we measure the isophotes in the $g'$ band, while allowing the central coordinates of the isophotes, ellipticity, position angle, and disky-/boxyness ($a_4/a$) to vary.
 The surface brightness (SB) of each isophote is updated for the $u'$ and $r'$ bands while keeping the isophotal shapes fixed to those measured in the $g'$ band.
 The SB of each isophote is determined using the median flux, but in the case of an apparent spiral structure or star formation regions, the mean flux is used to avoid biasing the measurement.
 To the measured SB profiles, we fit a single Sérsic function to the outer regions, avoiding the seeing-dominated center ($a<2\,\mathrm{arcsec}$).
 In the case where multiple components would be required to fit the profile, we manually restrict the fit to the surface brightness range of the outer component, as this is only required to extrapolate the outer flux, as in \cite{klugeisophotespy}.
-The measured SB profile and the Sérsic profile are combined at $29\,\mathrm{mag \,arcsec^{-2}}$ because of the strong scatter at low surface brightnesses.
+The measured SB profile is replaced by the Sérsic profile at $29\,\mathrm{mag\,arcsec^{-2}}$ because of the strong scatter at low surface brightnesses.
+If necessary, the transition point was adjusted manually to a nearby surface brightness where both profiles are consistent.
 The structural parameters are then directly derived from these models.
+To derive the colors, we use the total combined galaxy models in the respective filters.
+The model fluxes are integrated to infinity and converted to magnitudes, from which the colors are computed.
+The uncertainties are determined by adding in quadrature the Poisson uncertainty and the absolute difference between the total model flux integrated to infinity and the flux enclosed within the $g'$-band $30,\mathrm{mag,arcsec^{-2}}$ isophote.
 An example \verb+isopy+ output is shown in Figure \ref{fig:ELLexample}.
 For some galaxies, we manually set the blending threshold to a brighter SB, to avoid a scatter in the model due to the uncertainties in the flux measurements of individual isophotes or to avoid an impact due to variations in the background (here also the fit ranges are adjusted accordingly).
 The latter is especially relevant for galaxies close to the centers of the brightest cluster galaxies that were subtracted before, as those galaxies can be affected by residuals of the subtraction.
 Furthermore, 10 pairs of galaxies were modeled iteratively due to their strong overlap.
+Three authors (RZ, MK, and JNP) unanimously agreed that for each of the 403 bright galaxies, the models are as good as possible.
+None is discarded.